Is Eating Neem During Pregnancy Safe?

 Does Neem Cause a Miscarriage?

-In Ayurveda, women are advised not to consume any Neem during the first five months of pregnancy as it tends to generate a lot of heat in the body.
+In Ayurveda, women are advised not to consume any neem for pregnancy during the first five months of pregnancy as it tends to generate a lot of heat in the body.
 This is dangerous as the body may then treat the baby as a foreign object and will try to force it out, causing a miscarriage.
 This causes many pregnant women to worry about Neem causing miscarriages.

-There is no concrete scientific research done on this subject; the only research that has been done was done on mice and primates where extremely high doses from Neem seed extracts seeds caused baboons to have miscarriages.
+There is no concrete scientific research done on this subject; the only research that has been done was done on mice and primates where extremely high doses of Neem seed extract caused baboons to have miscarriages.

 While ingesting a little Neem accidentally is alright during pregnancy, it is better not to do it intentionally to avoid any unforeseen complications as there is no guideline on how much can be harmful to you and your baby.
 After all, primates are very closely related to humans, and it is just not worth the risk.